-Affordable franchise providing professional office catering to corporate clients Monday through Friday.
-This is a life style business with flexible working schedule.
+An affordable franchise providing professional office catering to corporate clients Monday through Friday.
+This is a lifestyle business with a flexible working schedule.

 Lance Hood: Hi, this is Lance Hood with ARCFranchising.com and today I want to introduce you to Corporate Caterers.
 Corporate Caterers is an affordable franchise providing professional office catering to corporate clients Monday through Friday.
 Our guest speaker is Larry Powell, the VP of franchise sales and development for Corporate Caterers.
 Larry, thanks for joining us.

 Larry Powell: Hey Lance.
 Thanks.
 I'm happy to be here.